ai

 Changing Regulatory Environment

-The evolving landscape influences the future of data governance, particularly with stringent data protection laws, such as the General Data Protection Regulation (GDPR), taking the lead.
+The evolving landscape is influencing the future of data governance, particularly with the introduction of stringent data protection laws, such as the General Data Protection Regulation (GDPR), taking the lead.

-As global governments tighten their grip on data protection regulations, organizations must adapt their data governance strategies to adhere to compliance requirements and manage associated risks effectively.
+As global governments tighten their data protection regulations, organizations must adapt their data governance strategies to comply with these requirements and manage associated risks effectively.

 Apart from GDPR, upcoming regulations such as the California Consumer Privacy Act (CCPA) and the proposed European Data Governance Act (DGA) are expected to change how organizations approach data governance.